ThinkingBeyond/BeyondQuantum-2026/Nishka Bhimavarapu/README.md

 ### 4. **Zurek's Extantons:**

-Zurek introduced extantons as the proposed "atoms of objective existence" — the minimal quantum units that can attain classical, observer-independent     reality within the QD framework.
+Zurek introduced extantons as the proposed minimal quantum units that can attain classical, observer-independent reality within the QD framework.

 An extanton is defined as a quantum system that simultaneously satisfies: